tilhr/python-final/README.md

 ### Download

-_This template doesn't rely on any external dependencies or services._
+_Crypto Converter doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh